hummingbird-me/kitsu-web/README.md

 Check out the main [repo][tools] for information on setting up a development environment and contributing.

+### Translations

+We use CrowdIn to handle translations, head on over to [crowdin.com/project/kitsu-web](https://crowdin.com/project/kitsu-web) to suggest changes or add new translations.

+Translations use the ICU Message Syntax format.
+[Read the syntax documentation](https://formatjs.io/docs/icu-syntax/).

 ## Issues

 Looking to create an issue?
 Open a [bug report](https://kitsu.io/feedback/bugs) or [feature request](https://kitsu.io/feedback/feature-requests) on Kitsu.